Dependencies

 Scope rules

-Must-have tasks cannot depend on nice-to-have tasks.
-Nice-to-have items might not be scheduled if capacity is tight, so they must never block required work.
-Plenar enforces this rule — you cannot create a dependency where a Must task depends on a Nice task.
+Must tasks cannot depend on Nice tasks.
+Nice items might not be scheduled when capacity is tight, so they must never block required work.
+Plenar enforces this — you cannot create a dependency where a Must task depends on a Nice task.

-The reverse is fine: nice-to-have tasks can depend on must-have tasks.
+The reverse is fine: Nice tasks can depend on Must tasks.

 Circular dependencies

-If Task A depends on Task B, and Task B depends on Task A (directly or through a chain), the schedule is infeasible — no valid ordering exists.
-Plenar detects cycles and reports an error.
+If Task A depends on Task B, and Task B depends on Task A — directly or through a chain — no valid ordering exists and the plan cannot be computed.
+Plenar detects the cycle and flags it.
+See Warnings and conflicts for how the warning surfaces and how to clear it.

 Cascading effects